 Assault Lawyer Located in Luzerne County

-Also Serving Lackawanna, Monroe, Columbia, Wyoming, Susquehanna, Schuylkill, Carbon, Pike, and Wayne counties
+Also Serving Lackawanna, Monroe, Columbia, Wyoming, Susquehanna, Schuykill, Carbon, Pike, and Wayne Counties

 If you or a loved one has been charged with assault or domestic violence, it is important to have an experienced and knowledgeable Luzerne County assault lawyer on your side.
 The Law Office of William I. Abraham has over 20 years of experience, and is dedicated to providing strong representation and advocacy for defendants.
 We understand the seriousness of these charges, and we work tirelessly to ensure that our clients’ rights are protected throughout the legal process.